A.J. Pollock Player Props: Mariners vs. Cubs

 |Games w/1+ RBI

-- The Cubs had the 20th-ranked team ERA among all MLB pitching staffs (4.01).
+- The Cubs' 3.78 team ERA ranks ninth among all league pitching staffs.

-- Cubs pitchers combined to surrender 207 total home runs at a clip of 1.3 per game (third-most in the league).
+- Cubs pitchers combine to give up the second-fewest home runs in baseball (five total, 0.6 per game).

-- Smyly (0-1) gets the starting nod for the Cubs, his second of the season.
+- The Cubs will look to Wesneski (0-0) in his second start of the season.

-- The left-hander last appeared in relief on Sunday, when he threw 2/3 innings against the Texas Rangers while giving up hits.
+- The right-hander last appeared in relief on Monday, when he tossed 2/3 innings against the Seattle Mariners while giving up hits.

 © 2023 Data Skrive.
 All rights reserved.